For latest PDF version, see here.

 Dame-Griff, Avery.
 “The Mechanics of Identity Work among Gender/Sexual Minorities on Tumblr, 2010s.”
 In A Tumblr Book, edited by Allison McCracken, Alexander Cho, Louisa Stein, and Indira Neill Hoch.
 University of Iowa Press.
 Forthcoming.

 Dame-Griff, Avery.
 “Algorithms are a Feminist Issue.”
-In Advanced Undergraduate Theory Reader in Women’s, Gender, Feminist, and Sexuality Studies, edited by L. Ayu Saraswati and Barbara Shaw.
+In Feminist and Queer Theories: A Transnational Reader, edited by L. Ayu Saraswati and Barbara Shaw.
 Oxford University Press.
 Forthcoming.

 Dame-Griff, Avery.
 Review of Representing Trans: Linguistic, Legal and Everyday Perspectives, edited by Evan Hazenberg and Miriam Meyerhoff.
 Language in Society 47, no. 4 (2018): 647-648.